The Vanderbilt Master of Science in Finance program released its employment report for the Class of 2017, and the results are impressive.

 For the second time in three years, 100% of students received a full-time job offer by 90 days after graduation — 92% and 97% accepted an offer within 90 days and six months of graduation, respectively.

-The results underscore the program’s ability to help foreign nationals secure employment in the U.S. (97% of them did so in 2017) and enable students to pursue diverse career paths.
+The results underscore the program’s ability to help students secure employment and enable them to pursue diverse career paths.
 Investment Banking and Research remained the most popular functions, but MS Finance students also secured opportunities in management consulting, private equity, venture capital, corporate development, and elsewhere.

 “I am proud of the steep trajectory of both the program and our graduates’ careers,” said Blake Gore, Senior Associate Director of the Career Management Center.